 2. Research the Market

 Also, solicit feedback and make changes if needed.
-Your aim is to use colors to build a website with which your target market relates.
+Your aim should be to build a website using colors with which your target market relates.

 3. Watch the Top Retailers

 Top online retailers spend millions on color research so you don’t have to.
-Watch the top selling etailers to see any emerging trends.
+Watch the top-selling retailers to garner any emerging trends.

 4. Use Safe Colors